CriMilanese/uber_script_nl/README.md

   `~$ cd script`
   `~$ python3 tellen.py -m YOUR_TWO_DIGITS_MONTH_NUMBER`

-### other options
+### all options
+`-m [0-1]+[0-9]+` :

+monthly summary, your value must be a two digit number from 01 to 12.
+When a year is specified, it will return its info as you would expect.
+You can add an year to be more specific

 `-y [YEAR]` :

-yearly summary, if not used the last 12 months would be taken into account, if used with a value .
-When a month is specified with it, then it will return its info as you would expect
+yearly summary, if no value is specified the current would be taken into account, if used with a value then does what expected.
+When a month is specified before it, then it will return the info of the month of that year.

 `-q QUARTER` :

-to use on its own, with a value between 1 and 4, prints the last available quarter of that index starting from January
+to use on its own, it has to have a single-digit value between 1 and 4, prints the last available quarter of that index starting from January.
+You can be more specific by adding the year flag if you prefer

 ### extra info